twhume/twhume.github.io/_posts/2021-04-24-ensembles.md

 1. Different voting schemes: I was super-naive throughout, and in particular wonder if I could derive some idea of confidence from different networks in an ensemble, just pick the confident ones?
 2. MNist is a useful toy example, but I wonder if these results would replicate for other problems.
+3. Applying the measure of ambiguity from Krogh and Vedelsby to my ensembles.